ppiyush13/react-styled-flex/examples/parcel-ts/README.md

 ### 🏗️ `npm run build`

 Builds the app for production to the `build` directory.
+To change the output directory, specify directory path `--dist-dir` flag.

+## 🥂 License

+This repository is licensed under the **Zero-Clause BSD** license.
+This means that you can see this file as a placeholder and replace it with your own license.